Your first stop in the champagne region must be Moet!

-One of our favourite places to visit is the champagne region in France, This year we decided to go back to Moët & Chandon with friends to let them experience a tour of a large house and of course to pick up some champagne.
+One of our favourite places to visit is the champagne region in France.
+Moët & Chandon is situated on the iconic Avenue de champagne in the heart of Epernay France.
+This year we decided to go back to Moët & Chandon with friends to let them experience a tour of a large house and of course to pick up some champagne.

 For almost 18 years we have been visiting Epernay in France for champagne tours and tastings.
 We could never tire of the beautiful countryside, relaxed atmosphere and the taste of champagne.